balintkissdev/awesome-dos/readme.md

   - The [documentation](http://openwatcom.org/doc.php) is very valuable to understand working with both version 1.9 and the V2 fork.
   - [Arch Wiki page](https://wiki.archlinux.org/index.php/Open_Watcom)
-  - Used for Doom I-II, Warcraft I-II, Duke Nukem 3D, Full Throttle and Dark Forces
+  - Used for Doom I-II, Warcraft I-II, Duke Nukem 3D, Full Throttle, Dark Forces and Retro City Rampage
 - [Open Watcom V2](https://github.com/open-watcom/open-watcom-v2) - GitHub fork which is actively maintained and is ported to 64-bit Windows and Linux.
 - [Turbo C 2.01](http://www.doshaven.eu/wp-content/uploads/2014/08/tc201.zip) - C IDE and compiler from Borland first released in 1987